Position Type: Full-time

 - Ability to prioritize and handle multiple projects simultaneously under constant deadlines

 - Strong organizational, problem solving, and communication skills

-Opening/Closing Date: Available immediately; closes when filled.
-NVLSP has a generous benefits program, with health and pension benefits provided.
+Available immediately, closes when filled.
+Salary is dependent on experience.
+NVLSP has a generous benefits program with health and pension benefits provided.

-Applications: A resume, writing sample, and a list of references should be e-mailed to:
+Please send cover letter, resume, and list of references to:

 1600 K Street, N.W., Suite 500